-A majority of LGBTI Australians have rejected controversial provisions in the government’s draft marriage equality bill that would specifically allow same-sex couples to be refused service by civil celebrants and faith-owned businesses.
+A majority of LGBTIQ Australians reject controversial provisions in the government’s draft marriage equality bill.
+Those provisions would specifically allow the refusal of services to same-sex couples by civil celebrants and faith-owned businesses.

-But the draft bill itself is now before a Senate inquiry that is looking at proposed exemptions “for ministers of religion, marriage celebrants and religious bodies and organisations to refuse to conduct or solemnise marriages,” according to its terms of reference.
+But the draft bill itself is now before a Senate inquiry.
+That inquiry is looking at proposed exemptions “for ministers of religion, marriage celebrants and religious bodies and organisations to refuse to conduct or solemnise marriages.”

-And a second that proposes that “religious bodies” and “religious organisations” be permitted to refuse to provide facilities, goods or services to LGBTI couples for weddings.
-This provision also singles out same-sex couples and is unnecessary, advocates say, as it matches existing religious exemptions in federal discrimination law.
+A second clause proposes that “religious bodies” and “religious organisations” be permitted to refuse to provide facilities, goods or services to LGBTI couples for weddings.
+This provision also singles out same-sex couples.
+However, advocates say it matches existing religious exemptions in federal discrimination law.

 The bill also makes clear that the contentious provisions “[do] not limit the grounds on which” a marriage celebrant or religious minister may refuse to solemnise a marriage.

 LGBTIQ groups PFLAG and Just.equal recently commissioned a survey on the issue.
 81 percent of the 6,342 LGBTI Australians polled opposed allowing refusal of services under the exemptions.

 That figure increased to 88.8% when respondents were told same-sex couples were specifically singled out in the bill.
 A similar number of respondents remained opposed to the exemptions even if – hypothetically – passing marriage equality this year depended on them.

 PFLAG spokesperson Shelley Argent said that the groups will campaign on the back of the survey results.

 “We will show politicians that LGBTI people want true marriage equality, not a watered-down version that entrenches prejudice and discrimination.”